-- The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 14 September 2020, one day ahead of the statutory deadline. - The Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - The quality of the draft statements presented for audit on 29 June 2020 was generally good. - Several changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in September 2020. - In addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
-Our work to date has not identified any significant issues. - The Auditor General issued the certificate confirming that the audit of accounts for 2019-20 has been completed. - Key facts and figures from the 2019-20 financial statements can be accessed here.
+- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 14 September 2020 in line with the statutory deadline; - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council; - the quality of the draft statements presented for audit on 17 July 2020 was good; - some changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee and Full Council in our Audit of Financial Statements Report on 10 September 2020.
+We again reported on some areas of capital accounting that require improvements and are working with officers to remedy these: - the Auditor General issued the certificate confirming that the audit of accounts for 2019-20 was completed on 14 September 2020; - key facts and figures from the 2019-20 financial statements can be accessed here; and - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+Our work to date has not identified any significant issues.

-Well-being of Future Generations Examination - Increase the availability of rented and affordable homes (October 2019)
+Well-being of Future Generations Examination - An Examination of the Design and Implementation of the Council's Integrated Services Model (December 2019)

-The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to increase the availability of rented and affordable homes.
-We concluded that, the Council is applying the sustainable development principle in providing additional affordable housing.
-The report can be viewed here.
+The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when designing and implementing its Integrated Services Model.
+We concluded that the Council is effectively considering and applying the sustainable development principle in designing and implementing the Integrated Services Model and is pursuing opportunities to further embed the five ways of working.
+The report can be viewed <a href="https://example.com/here/beauty-services-new-constraint-services-